-Students who have an adequate background in any of the Basic Program courses listed below may be exempted from courses by the Graduate Screening Committee or the dean, School of Business.
-Students who do not have an adequate background may take some or all of the following mini-courses (all mini-courses are half-term courses).
+Students who have an adequate background in any of the basic program courses listed below may be exempted from courses by the Graduate Screening Committee or the dean.
+Students who lack an adequate background may take some or all of the following mini-courses (all mini-courses are half-term courses).
 Students should have a working knowledge of Microsoft Office prior to entering the program.
 Students may fulfill this requirement by a skills test or appropriate course utilizing Microsoft software.

 Basic Program

 Mini-Courses Semester Hours

 ACCT 6010 Financial Accounting Concepts 1.5

 ACCT 6020 Managerial Accounting Concepts 1.5

 MNGT 6000 Survey of Management 1.5

 MKTG 6000 Survey of Marketing 1.5

-MNGT 6010 Survey of Business Law
+MNGT 6010 Survey of Business Law 1.5

-ECON 6010 Survey of Microeconomic Analysis
+ECON 6010 Survey of Microeconomic Analysis 1.5

 ECON 6020 Survey of Macroeconomic Analysis 1.5

 QMTD 6000 Operations Management 1.5

 ECST 6100 Business Statistics 1.5

-INFO 6070 Introduction to Management Information System ıs 1.5
+INFO 6070 Introduction to Management Information Systems 1.5

 FINA 6000 Survey of Finance 1.5

 Total Hours Basic Program 16.5